Head-directionality parameter: Principles and parameters

-Kayne: antisymmetry
+Antisymmetry

 According to the Antisymmetry theory proposed by Richard S. Kayne, there is no head-directionality parameter as such: it is claimed that at an underlying level, all languages are head-initial.
 In fact, it is argued that all languages have the underlying order Specifier-Head-Complement.
 Deviations from this order are accounted for by different syntactic movements applied by languages.
 Kayne argues that a theory that allows both directionalities would imply an absence of asymmetries between languages, whereas in fact languages fail to be symmetrical in many respects.
 Kayne argues using the concept of a probe-goal search (based on the ideas of the Minimalist program), whereby a head acts as a probe and looks for a goal, namely its complement.
 Kayne proposes that the direction of the probe-goal search must share the direction of language parsing and production.
 Parsing and production proceed in a left-to-right direction: the beginning of sentence is heard or spoken first, and the end of the sentence is heard or spoken last.
 This implies (according to the theory) an ordering whereby probe comes before goal, i.e. head precedes complement.

 Some linguists have rejected the conclusions of the Antisymmetry approach.
 Some have pointed out that in predominantly head-final languages such as Japanese and Basque, the change from an underlying head-initial form to a largely head-final surface form would involve complex and massive leftward movement, which is not in accordance with the ideal of grammatical simplicity.
 Some take a "surface true" viewpoint: that analysis of head direction must take place at the level of surface derivations, or even the Phonetic Form (PF), i.e. the order in which sentences are pronounced in natural speech.
 This rejects the idea of an underlying ordering which is then subject to movement, as posited in Antisymmetry and in certain other approaches.
 It has been argued that a head parameter must only reside at PF, as it is unmaintainable in its original form as a structural parameter.